Lizard Mound State Park: History

 The Mound Builders lived in Wisconsin and bordering states between A.D.
 500 and A.D.
 1000.
 They survived by hunting, fishing, and gathering wild plants.
 They moved from place to place often.
 In the summer they could be found closer to rivers and lakes, while in the winter they moved into sheltered upland valleys.
 They built burial and effigy mounds shaped like mammals, reptiles, birds and other creatures, both real and mythical.
 They also constructed conical, oval and linear mounds.
 The effigy mound builders usually buried their dead in small pits or laid them on carefully prepared surfaces.
 The mounds were then built over them like grave markers.
 The custom of building effigy burial mounds died out about 1000 years ago; it was a custom unique to the general area.
 Little else is known about the Mound Builders.
 Even Indians who lived in Wisconsin when the first white men arrived didn't know why, or by whom, the mounds had been built.
+According to a sign located inside the park, the mounds were possibly constructed between A.D.
+650 and A.D.
+1300.

 The earliest data concerning the mounds in the area of Lizard Mound State Park was in the form of a sketch map resulting from field investigations made by Professor Julius L. Torney of Milwaukee in 1883.
 In his sketch of the mound group, Torney illustrated a total of 47 Indian mounds.
 He also indicated that a number of the earthworks had been destroyed prior to the time that he drew his map.
 The original group probably consisted of at least 60 mounds, including many of the well known effigy shapes.

 Archeological explorations conducted in 1960 revealed that the dead were placed in pits, with the effigy mounds built over the pits.
 Artifacts such as clay pots, projectile points, pipes, bone harpoons and beads were sometimes placed with the dead.
 It has been speculated that the shapes of the mounds had a religious or clan significance, but no one knows for sure.

 Excavations of Effigy Mound Builders' village sites indicated they lived in small nomadic groups, hunted, fished, gathered fruits and nuts, fashioned tools of stone, wood, bone and copper, made pottery and may have been the first people in Wisconsin to use the bow and arrow.

-No other group of mounds in Wisconsin is so well preserved, so diverse in form, or exhibits such outstanding examples of the prehistoric art of mound construction.